cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 |------------------------------- |-----------:|-----------:|
 | Inlined function               |          3 |          3 |

 Returns the sign of the number.
-The return value is `0` when the value of `x` is exactly zero.
+The return value is `0` when `x` is null or exactly zero.

 ### isZero